shapeyourbits/online-indicator-for-twitch/readme.txt

 * How far from the top/bottom/left/right in pixels.
 * Whether to scroll with the content or remain in a fixed position
 * The colour of the background, text colour, live text colour, hover text colour, and live hover text colour.
-* Whether to round the corners of the indicator (and by how many pixels) (the indicator will remove the rounded corners on one side if set to be against the edge of the window.
+* Whether to round the corners of the indicator (and by how many pixels).
+The indicator will remove the rounded corners on one side if set to be against the edge of the window.
 * Whether to underline the link on hover.
 * Whether to hide below a certain width/resolution (for example on mobile).